 Patients suspected of having nasopharyngeal cancer must undergo examination with a nasopharyngeal mirror or endoscope, and lesions are biopsied.
-Open cervical node biopsy should not be done as the initial procedure ( see Neck Mass Neck Mass Patients or their family members may notice a mass on the neck, or one may be discovered during routine examination.
+Open cervical node biopsy should not be done as the initial procedure (see Evaluation of Neck Mass Neck Mass Patients or their family members may notice a mass in the neck, or a mass may be discovered during routine examination.
 A neck mass may be painless or painful depending on the cause.
-When a neck... read more ), although a needle biopsy is acceptable and often recommended.
+When a... read more ), although a needle biopsy is acceptable and often recommended.

 Gadolinium-enhanced MRI (with fat suppression) of the head with attention to the nasopharynx and skull base is done; the skull base is involved in about 25% of patients.
 CT also is required to accurately assess skull base bony changes, which are less visible on MRI.
 A PET scan also commonly is done to assess the extent of disease as well as the cervical lymphatics.
-(See table Staging of Nasopharyngeal Cancer Staging of Nasopharyngeal Cancer .)
+(See table .)

 Prognosis for Nasopharyngeal Cancer

 Patients with early-stage nasopharyngeal cancer (see table ) typically have a good outcome (5-year survival is 60 to 75%), whereas patients with stage IV disease have a poor outcome (5-year survival is < 40%).

 Because of the location and extent of involvement, nasopharyngeal cancers often are not amenable to surgical resection.
 They are typically treated with chemotherapy and radiation therapy, which are often followed by adjuvant chemotherapy.